MDM1975/http-socket-programming/README.md

     |__ client-text.txt
 ```

 **server.py:** Contains the implementation of the HTTP server.
 The server listens for connections on localhost and port 8080.
-It supports GET and PUT methods and can handle file requests and file uploads.
+It supports GET and PUT methods and can handle file requests and uploads.

 **client.py:** Contains the implementation of the HTTP client.
-The client can send GET and PUT requests to the server, download the requested files, and upload files to the server.
+The client can send GET and PUT requests to the server, download the requested files and upload files to the server.

 **index.html:** The home page of the server.
 If a client requests a file that doesn't exist, the server will return this page as a default response.